koendv/bmp/README.md

 # bmp

-This is firmware and sources for a debugger probe that targets arm processors.
+This is firmware and sources for a debugger probe that targets arm processors and is scriptable in python.
 The debugger probe has

 -   wifi, usb, serial
 -   built-in gdb server, to debug using gdb